 R.N. to MSN Bridge

 The bridge program is intended for registered nurses with a non-nursing baccalaureate degree who are interested in pursuing a Master of Science in Nursing (MSN).
 Interested applicants would need to fulfill undergraduate evening admission requirements.
-After successful completion of the program with a GPA of 3.0 or above, the applicant would be able to apply to the MSN Program.

 Admission requirements include: